cbtham/rhoai-genai-workshop/README.md

 If you are in a workshop, **[start here](/docs/readme-workshop.md)**.

 ## Overview
-1. Walkthrough of the provisioned environment, Red Hat Openshift AI Dashboard

-1. Create and connect to the Object Store
+1. Create a S3 compatible object store - MinIO.

 1. Deploy a generative AI model with serving endpoint

 1. Create and use a custom workbench with the deployed inference server

 1. QnA with Retrieval Augmented Generation

+1. Agentic AI and MCP Server

 1. Monitor the deployed model